Product Guide

 Digital Goods vs Digital Services

-When creating a product on Leenkies, you choose one of two product types: Digital Good or Digital Service.
-This choice determines how the product is fulfilled after a customer completes their purchase.
-Understanding the difference is essential for setting up your product correctly and ensuring your buyers have a smooth experience.
+When creating a product on Leenkies, you'll choose between two product types: Digital Good or Digital Service.
+This determines how the product is fulfilled after purchase.

 Digital Goods

-A Digital Good is a product that is delivered automatically and immediately after purchase.
-There is no manual intervention required from you -- the buyer pays, and Leenkies handles the delivery.
+A Digital Good is delivered automatically and immediately after purchase -- no manual work required from you.

 How Digital Goods Work

-1. A visitor views your product on your page and clicks to purchase.
+1. A visitor views your product and clicks to purchase.

-2. They complete the checkout process and payment is processed through Stripe.
+2. They complete checkout and payment is processed through your payment provider.

-• File Upload -- The buyer receives a secure, time-limited download link to the file you uploaded.
-They can download the file directly from their order confirmation page and email.
+• File Upload -- The buyer gets a secure, time-limited download link to your uploaded file, accessible from the order confirmation page and email.

-• External Link -- The buyer receives a link to an external resource (a Google Drive folder, a Notion template, a Dropbox file, a membership site, etc.).
+• External Link -- The buyer gets a link to an external resource (Google Drive, Notion template, Dropbox, membership site, etc.).

-5. The order is automatically marked as fulfilled.
-No action is needed from you.
+4. The order is automatically marked as fulfilled.
+No action needed from you.

 What Digital Goods Are Best For